adishavit/mittens/README.md

 }
 ```

-Obviously, `main` throws an error.
+Our `main` throws an exception.
 We use the pre-defined helper handler `mittens::all_catcher` to intercept the exception and return the `EXIT_FAILURE` return value.
 Here, `mittens::all_catcher` takes a single argument - the value to be returned when calling `handleException()`.

-The example also demonstrates the use of the lesser known [function try block](http://en.cppreference.com/w/cpp/language/function-try-block), surrounding the function body from the *outside*.
+&#10148; The example also demonstrates the use of the lesser known [function try block](http://en.cppreference.com/w/cpp/language/function-try-block), surrounding the function body from the *outside*.
 The code will also work the same in the try-catch block was inside the function.

 #### Don't just stand there